codefirst/jenkins-plugin-hub/README.md

 Jenkins Plugin Hub
 =======================

 This site is a hub site for Jekins plugins.
-This site provides you Jenkins plugins quick search and RSS feed.
+ This site provides you quick search and RSS feed for Jenkins plugins.

 Build
 -----------------------